tblautenberg/DockerAutoPullAlpha/README.md

 Now you have full acsess to the Ubuntu system, and can test the two pulled down programs as you see fit.
 Use this command to run your jars "java -jar YOURJARNAME.jar" 🥇

 Remember to edit paths and folder names in the app.java, and from what repo it should download!
+Currently creating a folder /app/target-repo inside the container.
+Target project is https://github.com/tblautenberg/DockerAutoPullTarget

 **** TODO ****